6 – 12th July 2024, Stornoway – Stornoway, £875

-Sail Britain and An Lanntair are pleased to announce the ‘Muir is Tìr – Land and Sea’ residency will be running again in 2023, following the first voyages in 2017-18.
+Sail Britain and An Lanntair are pleased to announce the ‘Muir is Tìr – Land and Sea’ residency will be running again in 2024.

 ‘Muir is Tìr’ is based on the Gaelic sea-lore book of the same name by George Macleod.
 It utilises the land and seascapes of the Outer Hebrides at high Summer as both venue and research arena, offering a window into the traditions, language, culture and communities of the islands through an involved and participatory approach.